On this page

-You have 60 days from the date of the determination to choose an option:
+Once the determination is issued, you have 60 days from the date of the ATO’s ENCC determination to choose one of the two following options:

-Withdraw the excess non-concessional contributions and 85% of the associated earnings on these contributions.
+Withdraw both the entire excess non-concessional contributions and 85% of the associated earnings on these contributions.

 The associated earnings are taxed at your marginal tax rate, less a 15% tax offset for the tax already paid by your super fund on those earnings.